 Does black tourmaline have piezoelectricity?

 Yes.
 Tourmaline as a mineral group exhibits piezoelectricity and pyroelectricity — it generates a small electrical charge when mechanically deformed or heated.
-This property is well documented in geophysics and has applications in industrial pressure sensors.
+This property is well-documented in geophysics and has applications in industrial pressure sensors.
 In polished beads used in jewelry, the effect is not practically perceptible.

 See also: mineral bracelet collection · raw tourmaline.